 individual responsibility to ensure that they comply with this rule.

 e) For the purposes of calculating fares and refunds, it is assumed that all

 school terms are of equal length

-6. Seats will initially be allocated to those who were on the service the previous year
+will initially be allocated to those who were on the service the previous year

 and after that on a first come, first served basis.
 There is no automatic right

 pay a proportion of the total charge as determined by the Committee.
 Members are required to give at least one